Business

 Discover how AI is helping private practices reduce administrative burdens, improve efficiency, and enhance patient care.
 Learn 5 key ways AI supports clinicians.

 Clinicians frequently grapple with administrative burdens that divert time and energy away from client care, making excessive paperwork and documentation a top frustration among providers.
 Research from the National Institute of Sciences highlights that administrative work is significantly less meaningful for clinicians, with such tasks contributing to high rates of burnout.
-While advanced EHRs and automations have helped streamline certain processes, many providers still find themselves dedicating valuable hours to administrative duties.
+While advanced EHRs and automations have helped streamline certain processes, many providers still devote valuable hours to administrative duties.

 The rise of artificial intelligence (AI) presents a game-changing opportunity to further alleviate these burdens.
 By distinguishing between automation and AI and exploring AI-driven solutions for administrative workflows, private practices can enhance efficiency, reduce burnout, and allow clinicians to devote more time to client care.